 Highway Commission on which he worked for the development of the Newark-Jersey

-Wittpenn had a home at 125-127 Kensington Avenue where he lived from the time of his marriage to several years before his death.
+The Wittpenns had lived 125-127 Kensington Avenue from the time of his marriage to several years before his death.
 Edna Wittpenn, the mayor's sister, inherited the house when he died.
 She sold the property in 1940; it was remodeled by architects Dodge & Morrison into a five-unit apartment building.

 Bauer, Mary Ann.
 "Jersey